Novage/corporate-site/src/content/blog/Integrate-P2P-Video-streaming-into-Mobile-Application.md

 ## Testing P2P with Other Peers

+**Important Note:** P2P (WebRTC) may not connect to the outer world if it runs on Android emulators due to its virtual machine [network configuration](https://developer.android.com/studio/run/emulator-networking) (NAT).
+Please test P2P connectivity on real devices.

 After integrating the P2P Media Loader into your Flutter application, it's crucial to verify that the peer-to-peer connections are functioning as intended.

 The simpliest way to test is to run the application with integrated P2P on a real device and open our [demo](https://novage.com.ua/p2p-media-loader/demo) with same manifest url.

+**For Production Use:**

+- Setting up a production WebTorrent tracker.
+- Customizing RTC configurations to suit your network conditions.
+- Specifying other configuration parameters such as **swarmId** and other settings required for optimal performance,

+For detailed guidance on production configurations and advanced customizations options, please refer to our [documentation](https://novage.github.io/p2p-media-loader/docs/latest/).

+## Conclusion

+Integrating P2P Media Loader into your mobile application opens the door to a more scalable, cost-efficient, and robust video streaming solution.
+By leveraging WebRTC and peer-to-peer connections, you can reduce the dependency on traditional CDNs, lower bandwidth costs, and enhance the overall streaming experience for your users.

+We encourage you to experiment with these integration techniques, explore real-world scenarios, and tailor the solutions to best fit your project’s needs.
+For additional examples, troubleshooting tips, and community support, please refer to our [GitHub repositories](https://github.com/Novage) and join the ongoing discussions.
+If you encounter any issues, have suggestions for improvement, or discover bugs, don't hesitate to report them on our GitHub issue tracker.
+Your feedback is invaluable in helping us enhance the P2P Media Loader experience for everyone.